 The first priority at Costco is usually stocking up on your basic groceries: a 10 pound bag of organic sugar, that fantastic two liter bottle of first cold pressed extra virgin olive oil, and all the other high quality, low cost pantry staples that will last you for weeks, if not months.
 But once you’ve taken care of the essentials, it’s time to consider purchases that veer from your normal shopping routine.

+You’ll want to keep this in mind if there’s a special occasion on the horizon, especially if you’re planning on hosting a New Year’s party.
 Whether it’s cheese, meat, seafood, or booze, Costco’s shelves and coolers are brimming with fancy pants eats and drinks at prices well below its competitors.
-If you have a special occasion on the horizon or are simply in the mood to treat yourself, consider these offerings which we deem the most worthy splurges at the beloved big-box retailer.
+Below you’ll find some exceptional items which we deem the most worthy splurges at the beloved big-box retailer.

 Read More: The Best Keto Costco Buys